sy2002/QNICE-FPGA/doc/best-practices.md

   outside your ISR.
 The probability is very high, that there won't be any collisions.
 Since the CPU restores `SR` after `RTI`, you don't have to worry about having done the `MOVE 0xF000, SR` at the beginning.
-* Avoid using `INCRB` and `DECRB` in ISRs because there might be situations, where you overwrite the register banks of the other currently running software.
+* Avoid starting an ISR with `INCRB` because there might be situations, where you overwrite the register banks of the other currently running software.
 * It is OK to use the stack.
-* Programming ISRs in C: It is very important that your ISR is decorated not only with `__interrupt` but also with `__norbank` because you want to avoid using `INCRB` and `DECRB` in ISRs.
+* Programming ISRs in C: It is very important that your ISR is decorated not only with `__interrupt` but also with `__norbank` because you want to avoid wrapping your ISR in `INCRB` and `DECRB`.
 C will use the stack instead.
 * You can trust that `SYSCALL` "operating system" functions are safe for ISRs.
 * Sample ISR stub:
   ```